DVMProject/dvmhost/README.md

 ### Core Applications

 - `dvmhost` host software that connects to the DVM modems (both air interface for repeater and hotspot or P25 DFSI for commerical P25 hardware) and is the primary data processing application for digital modes.
 [See configuration](#dvmhost-configuration) to configure and calibrate.
-- `dvmfne` a network "core", this provides a central server for `dvmhost` instances to connect to and be networked with, allowing relay of traffic and other data between `dvmhost` instances and other `dvmfne` instances.
+- `dvmfne` a network core, this provides a central server for `dvmhost` instances (and other instances like consoles or `dvmbridge`s) to connect to and be networked with other instances, allowing switching of traffic and other data between `dvmhost` instances, as well as other peered `dvmfne` instances.
 [See configuration](#dvmfne-configuration) to configure.
 - `dvmbridge` a analog/PCM audio bridge, this provides the capability for analog or PCM audio resources to be connected to a `dvmfne` instance, allowing realtime vocoding of traffic.
 [See configuration](#dvmbridge-configuration) to configure.
 - `dvmpatch` a talkgroup patching utility, this provides the capability to manually patch talkgroups of the same digital mode together.
 [See configuration](#dvmpatch-configuration) to configure.
 - `dvmcmd` a simple command-line utility to send remote control commands to a `dvmhost` or `dvmfne` instance with REST API configured.